 For my business, one of my big goals is to make more than I made in a year of teaching this year.
 We both thought it would take a few years to get there if I chose to go that route, but I almost made my monthly salary in December.

-Similarly, I am working on an e-book that I hope to launch by February.
+Similarly, I am working on an e-book and a course I’m working on.
 I have it outlined but need to set aside a few days to actually write it all out.

 There are a few more ideas on the horizon, but I am still in the early planning stages on those and waiting to see how they pan out.

 We are already looking at flights for 2020 after not leaving the country in 2019.
 At the top of our bucket list is a trip to Jordan, Egypt, and Israel.
 We are planning to book tickets into Europe and then wait to book the rest of that trip when it gets closer so we can watch the current conflicts in the area.